dormantleopard7/lwwip-stream-monitoring-data-project/README.md

 points there are within that bar, to scale.

 ###### Average line (green)
-This is a thing green line in the middle of the histogram, indicating the mean data value.
+This is a thin green line in the middle of the histogram, indicating the mean data value.
 This helps spot outliers and any discrepancies between the mean and mode (highest bar).